 People react differently to different strains, and what may work well for one person may not have the same effect on another.

-• Sativa dominant strains offer a more uplifting and energising effect, making them potentially helpful for managing symptoms of inattentiveness and low energy.
+Sativa dominant strains offer a more uplifting and energising effect, making them potentially helpful for managing symptoms of inattentiveness and low energy.

-• Indica dominant strains tend to be more sedating and calming, which may be useful for individuals struggling with hyperactivity or impulsivity.
+Indica dominant strains tend to be more sedating and calming, which may be useful for individuals struggling with hyperactivity or impulsivity.

-• Hybrid strains that offer a balance of both Sativa and Indica effects may be the best choice for those looking for symptom relief without feeling overly energised or sedated.
+Hybrid strains that offer a balance of both Sativa and Indica effects may be the best choice for those looking for symptom relief without feeling overly energised or sedated.

 With that said, there are a few options that definitely stand above the pack, and may be the best weed strains for ADHD...

-To find the best option for your unique health needs, it's always best to speak to a doctor that is both experienced with medical cannabis and familiar with your specific condition.
+To find the best option for your unique health needs, it's always best to speak to a doctor who is both experienced with medical cannabis and familiar with your specific condition.
 They can help guide you towards the strains and dosage that may be most beneficial for you.

 The wrap up